thecloudterminal01/learn-devops/infrastructure-as-code/terraform-gcp/task-001-vpc-2inst-cloudshell/ReadMe.md

 # Using Terraform in GCP console

-## Objectives

-We should have
+**High Level Objectives**

-1) VPC network
+- Create a VPC network
-2) Attached Internet Gateway
+- Attached Internet Gateway
-3) Instances in 2 regions with subnets created using auto-mode
+- Instances in 2 regions with subnets created using auto-mode

+**Stack**
+- VPC
+- Internet Gateway
+- 2 instances
+- subnets using auto-mode

 **Version Stack**